maoosi/prisma-appsync/docs/demo/_user.md

 -   `getUser`: Read a single User.
 -   `listUsers`: Read multiple Users.
+-   `countUsers`: Count all Users.

 ### Querying a single User

-Single User queries can take one input:
+Single User queries take one input:

 -   `where`: `UserWhereUniqueInput!` A required object type specifying a field with a unique constraint (like id).